MikhailSpirin/generative-algorithms/README.md

+# Stochastic Trajectoria
-# Generative Art Algorutoms
+## Generative Art Algorutoms

 Hello!
 This is a repository for my generative art efforts.

-I've been always obsessed with lines drawing.
+I've always been obsessed with lines drawing.
-Early before high school, sitting in front of old 486 Win PC in a class, I started QBasic and trew lines and circles to the black screen.
+Early before high school, sitting in front of old 486 Win PC in a class, I started QBasic and drew lines and circles to the black screen.
-I remember how teacher told me what am i going to do with these lines and whether i want to start doing something normal, like websockets may be?...
+I remember how teacher told me what am I going to do with these lines and whether i want to start doing something normal, like websockets may be?...

-So i'm doin something **normal** now: [Linkedin](https://www.linkedin.com/in/mikhail-spirin-6b0b1837/).
+So I'm doin something **normal** now: [LinkedIn](https://www.linkedin.com/in/mikhail-spirin-6b0b1837/).

 This is a repo for black screen + lines, squares and other shapes.
 25 years later.
 Feel free to reuse the code and create something beautiful!